 First time visitors can witness a variety of wonderful local entertainment while also visiting the historical outdoor pedestrian shopping mall, The Ithaca Commons.
 The pedestrian mall is the epicenter of the festival and the gateway to a nostalgic journey to harvest season fun.

-Ice Festival features impressive display sculptures, fire demonstrations, the ever-popular Ice Bar: an outdoor bar made entirely of ice, serving beer, wine, and hot cocoa, and, of course, Chowder Cook-Off!
+Winter Light features an impressive display of light, the ever-popular Glow Bar: an outdoor bar that illuminates Bank Alley, serving beer, wine, and hot cocoa, and, of course, Chowder Cook-Off!

 Witness the nation’s finest ice carvers as they compete for thousands of dollars in prizes during three rounds of breathtaking competition in Downtown Ithaca.